-Students are normally required to work at the Law Clinic as a component of the course, involving appropriate assessment methods (see paragraph 6 below), but this is of course not possible while students are not on campus.
+Students are normally required to work at the Law Clinic as a component of the course, involving appropriate assessment methods (see paragraph 6 below).
 Law Clinic work is usually integral to the course, and simultaneous classroom and experiential learning has proven to be a powerful tool for teaching and learning of practical skills.